Absent or Weak Orgasm (Anorgasmia in Women)

 An orgasm is simply this: intense pleasure and release of muscular tension, along with involuntary contractions of your pelvic floor muscles.
 Some orgasms are deep, muscular, exhausting.
 Most can be described as fluttering, ticklish, even energizing.
 However you experience it, an orgasm can increase blood flow to vital organs, release healthy neurochemicals in our brains, and relax us.
 Midlife women can use more of all of that.

 Changes in hormone levels also affect orgasm.
 The drop in estrogen means a drop in both sexual desire and response that can make it more difficult for us to experience orgasm, though sexual pleasure may still be intact.
 The drop in testosterone, particularly for women in surgical menopause but for all women over time, can affect sexual desire and drive.
 In our experience, testosterone supplementation does help restore sexual responsiveness for about half of our patients who try it.
+If you suspect that hormone levels are having a negative effect on your orgasms, review these actions:

 Many illnesses, disabilities, and medications (both over-the-counter and prescription) can weaken or extinguish orgasm, as can street drugs and alcohol.
 In particular, treatments for pain and depression, diabetes, and any neurological diseases can dampen sexual response.
 Share your concerns about diminishing sexual response with the physicians who are treating you.